visgn/DataAnalyst_Projects/README.md

 Hi there,

-I'm Vi and I'm a Junior Data Analyst.
+I'm Vi and I'm a Data Analyst.
 You can have a look at my Linkedin: https://www.linkedin.com/in/visgn/ In this repository, I will show all my codes and queries from personal projects I've worked on.
 --